Lumbar curvature of the spine. Lumbar lordosis - how to be and what to do? Causes of the development of lumbar lordosis

 Surgical intervention

-The operation is required only in the case of a strong bend of the lower back, most often with congenital pathological lordosis.
+The operation is required only in case of a strong curvature of the lower back, most often with congenital pathological lordosis.
 Damaged vertebrae are replaced with artificial or metal ones.

-This method of treatment can result in infection or disability, which is dangerous.
+This method of treatment can result in an infection or disability, which is dangerous.

 Sleep rules for lordosis

-Sleeping in a regular bed can make the problem worse.
+Sleeping on a regular bed can exacerbate the problem.
 Therefore, it is necessary to purchase a special orthopedic mattress, based on individual indicators of height and weight.

 Orthopedic mattress will help get rid of lordosis

-Before buying, sleep with hyperlordosis or hypolordosis should be on the stomach or back, placing a roller of such a volume under the lower back, which will be equal to the natural deflection.
+Before buying, sleeping with hyperlordosis or hypolordosis should be on the stomach or back, placing a roller under the lower back of such a volume that will be equal to the natural deflection.

 Prevention

 It is important to take preventive measures in childhood, during the formation of the skeleton.
-Compliance with the following rules will be able to protect a person from spinal injuries, health will be preserved:
+Compliance the following rules can protect a person from spinal injuries, health will be preserved:

-• Monitor your posture throughout the day, never slouch.
+• Watch your posture throughout the day, never slouch.

 • Give up bad habits - smoking, alcohol.

-• Try to include as much activity as possible in your day, walk more, take the stairs instead of the elevator, and play sports.
+• Try to include as much activity as possible in your day, walk more, take the stairs instead of the elevator, go in for sports.

-• During sedentary work, do the warm-up set of exercises as a break.
-Get up, walk down the office / hallway for a few minutes.
+• During sedentary work, perform a warm-up set of exercises as a pause.
+Get up, walk around the office/corridor for a few minutes.

-• While exercising in the gym, fully observe the exercise technique, monitor the weight in the exercises performed.
+• During classes in gym fully observe the technique of exercises, monitor the weight in the exercises performed.

-• Pay great attention to weight, overweight leads to a host of problems, including lordosis.
+• Pay great attention to weight, excess weight leads to a lot of problems, including lordosis.

 • While working at the computer, do not stretch your neck forward, the monitor should be at a distance of 45-70 cm from the eyes, the keyboard should be on the table surface.

-People leading a healthy lifestyle are reliably protected from pathologies of the spinal column, which are very dangerous for the state of the whole body.
-But with the right approach to the treatment of pathological lordosis, each person is able to correct the curve of the lower back and return to normal life with a normal healthy back.
+people leading healthy lifestyle of life, are reliably protected from pathologies of the spinal column, which are very dangerous for the state of the work of the whole organism.
+But with the right approach to the treatment of pathological lordosis, each person is able to correct the curvature of the lower back and return to ordinary life with a normal healthy back.

 Video